jurode/coding-exercise-vanilla-js/README.md

    as selectable options in the sidebar.
 All companies from the database should be shown in the sidebar.
    These should be loaded via a separate HTTP request.
 You can use the [axios HTTP client](https://github.com/axios/axios), which is already included in the project and registered on the `window` object.
 So you can use it right away.
    The endpoint to load the companies can be accessed with `/companies`.
-You can find the definition in the `web.php` if you want to inspect it.
+You can find the definition in the `web.php` and the implementation in the `CompanyController.php` class.
    If the user selects a company, only the jobs which belong to this company should be shown in the list.

 For all the filter options, the list in the UI should automatically update without a page refresh.